RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Note: You might need different files depending on the current date (Parallella software is in a rapid state of flux) and your exact equipment.
 If your configuration is different, you can make the adjustments described in Parallella's official guide.

 ###Burn the SD Card
 Insert your SD card into your Mac's SD card reader, and use the Mac OS X `diskutil list` command to determine the designation of the SD card.
-If you use portable hard drives with your primary machine, the SD card designation could change from time to time, so it's important to perform this step each each time you burn a card.
+If you use portable hard drives with your primary machine, the SD card designation could change from time to time, so it's important to perform this step each time you burn a card.

 ```bash
 $ diskutil list